Good plant culture prevents many house plant issues, but every indoor gardener needs to know the trouble signs, and how to deal with them.

 Remedy: Water plant with a solution of 1 oz. iron sulfate (iron chelate) dissolved in 2 gals. water.
 Repeat at biweekly intervals until growth is the proper color.

 A common problem with Azaleas, Camellias, Citrus, and Gardenias.

 #6 – White or yellowish rings and spots on foliage

-Remedy: Always moisten soil with water of room temperature.
-Don’t let hot sunlight shine on foliage which has drops of water on it.
+Remedy: Always moisten the soil with water at room temperature.
+Don’t let hot sunlight shine on foliage that has drops of water on it.
 Watering roots of tropical plants with icy water causes leaf spotting the same as if it were placed directly on the foliage.

 #7 – No flowers